Sprouts Farmers Market: Sustainability

 Sprouts participates in a food waste diversion program that provides food to those in need, feed for animals, and nutrients for agricultural soil.
 All edible food that is no longer fit for sale is donated to hunger-relief agencies, and food that is not fit for them is donated as cattle feed.
 Everything else is donated as compost.

 In 2019, the U.S. Environmental Protection Agency recognized Sprouts with several recognitions through its GreenChill program, a partnership with food retailers to reduce refrigerant emissions and decrease their impact on the ozone layer and climate change.

+Criticisms

+Terminology misuse

 The store's use of the term farmers market has been criticized by local farmers and food sovereignty advocates for appropriating a term they believe should be reserved for direct-to-consumer sales venues.